-7. Google Expeditions – An world expeditions app that takes on immersive, virtual reality learning journeys.
+5. Google Expeditions – A world expeditions app that takes on immersive, virtual reality learning journeys.

 Learning experiences designed with augmented reality are soon going to be available everywhere.

-4. Augment – A window into future possibilities for augmented reality.
-Allows you to visualize your 3D models in augmented reality, integrated in real time in their actual size and environment.
+1. Augment – A window into future possibilities for augmented reality.
+It allows you to visualize your 3D models in augmented reality, integrated in real-time in their actual size and environment.

 The best Android apps to get your daily scoop on what’s happening in the world.